optiauth/ruby-opti-oauth/README.md

 ## Development

+This repository is managed using the [Git Flow]() approach.

+Branch names:
+- `master`: stable branch.
+This is the code that is currently released on RubyGems
+- `develop`: mainline branch.
+Active development is done here
+- `feature/<branch-name>`: short-lived working branches.
+These are for implementing a single feature only, and are merged in develop when done.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).